dan-chui/dan-chui/README.md

 ---

-I am a cybersecurity and technology risk analyst with a background in financial risk, currently building hands-on experience in **security operations, incident response, and governance**.
+I am a cybersecurity analyst with a background in financial risk, currently building hands-on experience in **security operations, incident response, and technology risk**.

-Through practical training and projects, I focus on investigating security events, supporting incident response workflows, and translating technical findings into structured risk and control improvements.
+My work focuses on **alert triage, investigation, and escalation workflows**, as well as translating technical findings into structured risk and control improvements.

 ---

 ## 🎯 Current Focus

 - Incident Response & CSIRT support
-- SIEM investigation & threat hunting
+- SIEM investigation, alert triage & threat hunting
 - Technology Risk & IT Governance (GRC)
 - Control design and remediation tracking